-Because we work with so many different companies, it often means that we can get you the best-value coverage for your budget.
-This is a huge reason why people choose to work with life insurance brokers.
+Because we have access to so many different companies, it often means that we can get you the best-value coverage for your budget.
+Plus, working with Buy Life Insurance for Burial allows you more underwriting accessibility.

-Working with Buy Life Insurance for Burial allows you more underwriting accessibility.
-Again, we shop around to see which company offers the best policy for you, maximizing your overall coverage.
+And, as we just mentioned, we shop around to see which company offers the best policy for you, maximizing your overall coverage.